segment-boneyard/analytics-java-benchmark/README.md

 Our libraries should be convenient and should not force the user to have to write extra code or worry about performance.

 Our libraries should not cause the crash of the application.

-Equivalently, we shouldn't starve the host from resources like CPU, memory, or network even when there's a lot of data going through.
+Equivalently, we shouldn't starve the host from resources like CPU, memory, or network even when there's a lot of data going through the library.

 ## Benchmark